TARGEToff/chat-app/README.md

-<h4 align="center">Chat-app - chat a bit</h4>
+<h3 align="center">Chat-app</h3>

 ## Project Overview

-App allows to log in with your existing google, discord or twitch accounts and communicate through chat.
+App allows to log in with your existing google, discord or twitch accounts and communicate through chat with 5 channels.

 ## Tech used

 | Tech                                                                                   | Description                                                         |
 | -------------------------------------------------------------------------------------- | ------------------------------------------------------------------- |